 Back in the day, this used to be an Aboriginal Prison Island.
 Many of the structures you see around the island were built by these prisoners, in practice of what is now thought of as slavery.
 The island was also infamous for its shipwrecks.
 You can learn all this history at the Rottnest Museum.

 Attractions-wise, the island is mostly bays, beaches, natural swimming pools and cycling tracks.
 The waters are a lovely blue-green, and the sand is a pretty white.
 Before you commence your gallivanting around the island, make sure to visit the Rottnest Island Visitor Centre; it’s the best information resource in town.
 Check out the two lighthouses (you may climb one, but not the other).
 There are cute quokkas everywhere.
 About 10% of the island is salt flats, if you’re the geological type.
 Other than these, the island is the standard, perfect vacation getaway.

-Explore the best journey planner for your visit to Rottnest Island and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Rottnest Island and create a flawless plan in few simple steps!